Takes place annually, usually in January

 Taking place for the last five years, Shedonism is our annual residential for makers in the outdoor arts.
-It's a three night and four day gathering of the brilliant minds behind the inventions and sculptures that make the UK’s outdoor arts scene so exciting.
+It's a gathering of the brilliant minds behind the inventions and sculptures that make the UK’s outdoor arts scene so exciting.

 What happens at Shedonism?

 Shedonism is a chance for the folk that are normally in the workshop and may not tour or go to industry events, to get together in the deep of winter and have fun, share ideas and skills.

 The event is a great chance to make something that isn't a commission for someone else, and to experiment with that idea that’s been on your mind or on the workshop shelf for a while.

 Makers can use our fully equipped workshop for the weekend along with our large spaces for 'test driving' their inventions.

 The workshop is open from before breakfast until late and you can bring along a project that you have been developing to jam it out with everyone - or see what inspires you.